danielecampione/open_teradata_viewer/readme.txt

 jar files.
 For downloading convenience, the platform-independent jar files are bundled together and provided in both zip format and tar format.

-TeraJDBC__indep_indep.16.20.00.10.zip and TeraJDBC__indep_indep.16.20.00.10.tar
+TeraJDBC__indep_indep.16.20.00.12.zip and TeraJDBC__indep_indep.16.20.00.12.tar
 both contain the same set of platform-independent files:

   readme.txt               - this file
   terajdbc4.jar            - the Teradata JDBC Driver
-  tdgssconfig.jar          - the Teradata security configuration

 Download either the zip file or the tar file, and unzip (or untar) the downloaded file into a directory of your choice, and then set your classpath to refer to the necessary jar files.

-Your classpath must include:
+Your classpath must include terajdbc4.jar.

-  terajdbc4.jar
-  tdgssconfig.jar
+Beginning with Teradata JDBC Driver 16.20.00.11, tdgssconfig.jar is no longer part of the Teradata JDBC Driver, and your classpath should not include tdgssconfig.jar.

 Your classpath must NOT include any jar files from any previous releases of the Teradata JDBC Driver.
 It is recommended, but not required, that any